Dear Earthlings: Please stop obsessing about UFOs

 He offered a brief tutorial on the history of physics: “[S]omeone once described it as you have this box sitting on the ground, and in walks a dog, and all of a sudden two cats walk out.
 And as crazy as that may seem, that’s precisely what we’re seeing in these observations with quantum physics, proverbially speaking of course.”

 What this view does is create a kind of epistemological can’t-miss landscape in which anything is possible.
 Because of the quantum thing.
 But if anything is possible, then nothing is disprovable.
-And if it ain’t disprovable, it’s arguably at the very outer limits of what science can deal with it.
+And if it ain’t disprovable, it’s arguably at the very outer limits of what science can deal with.
 Other than to say that a dog walking into a box and coming out as two cats is unlikely.

 The alien explanation for UFOs requires a massive infrastructure of presumptions, not least of which is that the aliens, whatever their motivation, have found a way to get here.
 Deep space is deceptive, because it is generally transparent and we see things that are incredibly distant.
-The nearest star is about 25 trillion miles away, and although this sounds like hyperbole it is, in fact, the correct number.
+The nearest star is about 25 trillion miles away, and although this sounds like hyperbole, it is, in fact, the correct number.
 So to do space travel you really need warp drive.
 And there is no such thing as warp drive.

 Okay, now there is no such thing, but as we get better and smarter, we might figure it out, and the aliens who are billions of years older than us may have solved warp drive long ago.
 This is speculation, though.
 It’s not based on anything at all.
 It’s what scientists refer to as arm-waving.